akshithareddy-123/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices/Milestone3/report_summary.md

 ## Conclusion
 Milestone 3 successfully demonstrates anomaly detection and visualization using fitness device data.
-The approach provides an effective method for identifying abnormal health patterns from wearable devices.
+The integration of Prophet-based forecasting, statistical thresholding, cluster-based insights, and visual analysis provides an effective approach for identifying abnormal health patterns from wearable devices.